Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.

 |Favorite